Nonlinear Traces: Traces in category theory

 \begin{example}[Algebras] Fix a symmetric monoidal $(\oo, 1)$-category $\cC$, and let $\cA = \Alg(\cC)$ denote the Morita $(\oo,2)$-category of algebras, bimodules, and intertwiners of bimodules within $\cC$.
 The forgetful map $\cA = \Alg(\cC) \to \cC$ is symmetric monoidal, and in particular, the monoidal unit $1_\cA$ is the monoidal unit $1_\cC$ equipped with its natural algebra structure.
 Finally, we have $\Omega\cA\simeq \cC$.

-For a specific example, one could take a commutative ring $k$ and $\cC =k\module$ the $(\oo, 1)$-category of complexes of $k$-modules.
+For a specific example, one could take $\cC =k\module=dgVect_k$ the $(\oo, 1)$-category of complexes of $k$-modules (with quasi-isomorphisms inverted).
 Then $\cA = \Alg(\cC)$ is the $(\oo, 2)$-category of $k$-algebras, bimodules, and intertwiners of bimodules. \end{example}

 \begin{example}[Categories] A natural source of $(\oo,2)$-categories is given by various theories of $(\oo,1)$-categories.
-For example, for a commutative ring $k$, one could consider $\ul{\St}_k$, the $(\oo,2)$-category of $k$-linear stable presentable $\oo$-categories, $k$-linear continuous functors, and natural transformations.
+For example, one could consider $\udg_k$, the $(\oo,2)$-category of $k$-linear stable presentable $\oo$-categories (or $k$-linear presentable dg categories), $k$-linear continuous functors, and natural transformations.

-Observe that $\Alg(k\module)$ is a full subcategory of $\ul{\St}_k$, via the functor assigning to a $k$-algebra its stable presentable $\oo$-category of modules.
-The essential image consists of stable presentable categories admitting a compact generator. \end{example}
+Observe that $\Alg(k\module)$ is a full subcategory of $\udg_k$, via the functor assigning to a $k$-algebra its stable presentable $\oo$-category of modules.
+The essential image consists of dg categories admitting a compact generator. \end{example}